nerves-project/erlinit/README.md

 to a GUI or web app.
 The `dtach` utility is useful for this.
 An example invocation is: `--alternate-exec "/usr/bin/dtach -N /tmp/iex_prompt"`.
 See the `dtach` manpage for details.

+IMPORTANT: Use absolute paths to the programs that you want to run unless they are supplied by the Erlang runtime. `erlinit` knows about the Erlang runtime and will find the proper Erlang runtime binary (like `run_erl`), if you just pass the program name.

 ## Multiple consoles